 7. Blu Dot

 From graphic tees to mini waffle irons, there is almost nothing you can't buy at Urban Outfitters.
-So it should come as no surprise that the hipster clothing hotspot also has a compelling selection of minimalist furniture, from bar stools and side tables to daybeds and storage cabinets.
+So, it should come as no surprise that the hipster clothing hot spot also has a compelling selection of minimalist furniture, including bar stools, storage cabinets and organizers, side tables, dressers, and more.
 Blonde wood abounds.

 Similar to the Finnish Design Shop, the Danish Design Store carries lots of Scandinavian brands and designers.
 Come here for the minimalist works of Arne Jacobsen, Hans J. Wegner, Finn Juhl, GamFratesi, and more.

 For minimalist side and end tables and bathroom storage solutions, Yamazaki is the master.
 The Japanese brand began over a century ago as a small, family-run ironing board manufacturer and developed to become a household name in the country.
-It expanded to the US with a Brooklyn headquarters in 2014 so that we Americans can keep our minimalist living rooms and offices simple and tidy, too.
+It expanded to the U.S. in 2014 with headquarters in Brooklyn so that we Americans can keep our minimalist living rooms and offices simple and tidy too.